lucendio/lecture-devops-code/tutorials/00_install-tool-chain/README.md

 ### Notes

 * you may want consult your favourite package manager to search and install any of the tools
+* for Windows workstations it is recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (please refer to the [FAQ](https://github.com/lucendio/lecture-devops-infos/blob/main/faq.md#3-my-workstation-runs-microsoft-windows-where-do-i-get-a-unix-like-context-from-to-work-in) for further details)

 ### Task(s)

-1. Install the *Amazon Web Service* or *Google Cloud Platform* CLI and verify that you can log in
+1. Install the *Amazon Web Service* and/or *Google Cloud Platform* CLI and verify that you can log in

     * [`awscli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) (v1 is also available via [pip](https://pypi.org/project/awscli/))
       Consult the [FAQ section](https://github.com/lucendio/lecture-devops-materials/blob/master/faq.md#4-how-do-i-get-access-to-aws-and-unlock-aws-educate-credits)